CDL-Quantum/Hackathon2021/TheSpinDoctors/README.md

 `$ pip install -r requirements.txt`

+Note: to run the codes and the notebooks, please set the '[TheSpinDoctors](./TheSpinDoctors/)' folder as project folder.

 For running the IBM implementation we suggest to import the notebook in the [IBM Quantum Lab](https://quantum-computing.ibm.com/).